Cory McGrath: AFL career

 He again played 19 games in 2006, generally playing a tagging role rotated through the midfield, where he is noted as a hard ball winner.
 Although less successful as a traditional defender, his tagging roles were often performed in the backline.
 Despite his good season, McGrath was delisted at the end of 2006, at the age of 27.

 Post-AFL

 McGrath played the 2007 season with the South Adelaide Football Club in the SANFL.
 He then spent five seasons playing with the Port Melbourne Football Club in the VFL, where he was part of the Borough's unbeaten 2011 premiership team.
 McGrath retired from football at the end of 2011.

 Personal life

-McGrath has two brothers, who are both former AFL players, Toby, who played for the West Coast Eagles and Essendon, and Ashley, who played for the Brisbane Lions.
-He has two kids Coen & Lani.
+McGrath has three brothers, two of whom are both former AFL players, Toby, who played for the West Coast Eagles and Essendon, and Ashley, who played for the Brisbane Lions and Bradley.
+He has two children Coen & Lani.